Frontiers of Generative AI for Network Optimization: Theories, Limits, and Visions: Future Directions

 \section{Future Directions}

 Despite the impressive performance of GenAI in network optimization and related AI domains, debates over its internal mechanisms remain unresolved.
 In recent years, both significant benchmark improvements driven by new GenAI techniques and critical analyses exposing their limitations have emerged in parallel.
 Even within the AI community, opinions diverge: some believe that the continuous breakthroughs of LPTMs and GDMs across various metrics indicate their potential to approach human-level intelligence; others argue that these gains are merely incremental advances fueled by data scale and engineering tricks, rather than evidence of genuine progress toward human-like reasoning.
-In reality, both perspectives largely rely on empirical results obtained through specific testing, while deep theoretical understanding remains scarce, mainly because many phenomena observed in LPTMs and GDMs are still poorly understood.
+In reality, both perspectives largely rely on empirical results from specific testing, while deep theoretical understanding remains scarce, mainly because many phenomena observed in LPTMs and GDMs remain poorly understood. {In the summary of cutting-edge works presented in Table \ref{tab_limitations}, we illustrate the diverse attitudes of current researchers in this area.}

 In light of this, we argue that both sides of the evidence should be considered.
-On one hand, we should leverage current, effective techniques to continue improving performance metrics; on the other, we must not let these successes overshadow the models’ limitations.
+On the one hand, we should leverage current, effective techniques to continue improving performance metrics.
+On the other hand, we must not let these successes overshadow the models’ limitations.
 It is essential to continue identifying flaws and exploring new directions.
-This section explores potential future directions for GenAI in network optimization, from both theoretical and implementation perspectives.
+This section explores potential future directions for GenAI in network optimization, from both theoretical and implementation perspectives. {These directions not only reflect the potential application of GenAI in network optimization, but also point out some specific problems that may be helped to be solved in the current network optimization domain, such as explainability of the principles, diversity of solvable problems, and reliability of the solutions.}